stepanove/onnxruntime/README.md

 It will take some time, after it finishes you should have an image tagged "onnx"

-To extract a weel file from the image, execute following command:
+To extract the wheel file from the image, execute following command:
 ````
 docker run --rm onnx tar -cC /workspace/onnxruntime/build/Linux/Release/dist/ *.whl | tar -xvC ./
 ````